490-BadMouth/BadMouth/README.md

 # BadMouth
-An Edge Device for Bad Language
+An Edge Device for Bad Language and Bad Bitches